 Where Can You Sell It?

 Gone are the days when you’d have to find a buyer yourself.
-Now sellers are spoilt for choice when it comes to selling their online business.
-However, this brings about a new problem; which should you choose?
+Now sellers are spoilt for choice with numerous ecommerce platforms and marketplaces like Flippa and Shopify for selling their online business.
+However, this brings about a new problem; which platform should you choose?

 These are the main options: